grpc/grpc.io/content/docs/languages/go/quickstart.md

 - **Go plugin** for the protocol compiler:

-   1. Install the protocol compiler plugin for Go (`protoc-gen-go`) using the following command:
+   1. Install the protocol compiler plugin for Go using the following commands:

       ```sh
       $ export GO111MODULE=on  # Enable module mode
       $ go get github.com/golang/protobuf/protoc-gen-go
+      $ go get google.golang.org/grpc/cmd/protoc-gen-go-grpc@v1.0
       ```

    2. Update your `PATH` so that the `protoc` compiler can find the plugin: